 Depending on how large your family is, and the size of their appetite, your refrigerator door is probably opened and closed at least a dozen times a day.
 That can be a lot of wear-and-tear, not only on the door hinges but also on the door seal.
 The refrigerator and freezer door seals, or gaskets as they are commonly referred to, do more than just cushion the doors when they’re being closed; the seals directly affect your refrigerator’s operation and efficiency.
+That’s why it’s important to know how to fix a refrigerator door seal if you can tell it’s not working properly.

 How does a door seal work?

-How to replace a torn or worn refrigerator door seal
+How to replace refrigerator seals

 - A push-in seal which has a ridge that is secured in a groove or channel around the perimeter of the door.